nicolasdespres/hunittest/README.md

 * Support `--pdb` option to start debugging when the first error happens.
 * Run test whose last status was error or failure first.
+* Highlight parts of the traceback concerning user's modules.
 * Tested with Python 3.4.x

 # Installation